Sam-Dragon/microservices/microservices-patterns.md

 <details>
 <summary>Decomposition</summary>

-- By Business Capabilities
+- It is responsible for breaking down a monolith to microservice

-- By Sub Domain
+> By Business Capabilities / Sub Domain
-- Strangler
+- decompose by business functionality
+- decompose based on DDD [Domanin Driven Design] which is sub-domain

+> **Strangler**
+- Incrementally refactor a monolithic application into a microservices architecture.
+- It involves gradually replacing specific functionalities of the monolith with new, independently deployable microservices

+> Sidecar
+- It is reponsible for segregating the primary functionality with secondary concerns and making it dependent
+- It allows loose coupling, resource sharing, low latency, reduces code complexity and duplication
+- It is useful in logging, monitoring, security, configuration, proxy / routing

+> Service Mesh
-- Sidecar / Mesh
+-

 </details>